01 January - 31 December

 Sunday and church holidays : 10 am

-The current gothic ambulatory with 5 apse chapels and the transept were built in the middle of the 15th century.
-The lantern tower was then added in the 17th century following the plans of Geerits Lieffmans.
-The tower encompasses the Angelus or chapter bell that used to call local residents on regular times to prayer.
+The current Gothic ambulatory with its five apse chapels and the transept were built in the mid 15th century.
+The lantern tower was added in the 17th century, following designs by Geerits Lieffmans, and houses the Angelus or chapter bell that once called residents to prayer.

-Church decorations didn’t just serve as embellishment to the building, but were also a visual declaration of the gospel in times that most people couldn’t read.
-Many of these original sculpture decorations were destroyed during the iconoclasm of August, 23 1566.
-Most of the works of art in this church are therefore subsequent to this period.
-Important works of art in this church are among others the high altar, a 16th century triptych in the apse chapel, the wooden pulpit and the gorgeous 17th century pipe organ by the famous Gent organ builder Jean Le Royer.
+Church decorations were not merely ornamental but served as visual expressions of the gospel in a time when most people could not read.
+Many original sculptures were destroyed during the iconoclasm of August 23, 1566, so most artworks now present date from after that period.
+Notable pieces include the high altar, a 16th century triptych in the apse chapel, the wooden pulpit, and the splendid 17th century pipe organ by the renowned Ghent organ builder Jean Le Royer.

-The well taken care of collegiate church of Saint Peter in Turnhout is an oasis of serenity situated in the heart of the town, a place that because of its atmosphere and beauty makes many people fall silent.
+Today, the carefully maintained collegiate church of Saint Peter in Turnhout stands as an oasis of serenity in the heart of the town, a place whose atmosphere and beauty inspire quiet reflection.

 KIKIRPA : Photo-library online